Parent/Guardian Feedback Survey

 Our Nutrition Services department would love to hear more about your experiences with the Grab & Go Meal Service.
 Click the links below for either an English or Spanish version of our survey.
 Your feedback is appreciated!

-Meals FREE for all children 18 years old and under through the end of the calendar year!
+Meals FREE for all children 18 years old and under through the end of the school year!

 Grab-and-Go Meals for Distance Learning

 Students received either a blue, green or orange “Meal Pick Up Instructions” flyer from their school.
 The flyer must be presented in order to obtain a breakfast and/or lunch for your student(s).
 A picture of the flyer on your phone or Student ID cards are also acceptable if flyers were left at home.
 If you have multiple students attending different AUSD schools, parents/guardians only need to visit one site to obtain meals for all students.
 Please be sure to present all flyers for students you are picking up meals for.
 Parents/guardians may also pick up meals for children 18 and under not enrolled in Antioch USD.
 Please present a piece of paper with your child's name and age at one of the curbside pick-up locations.
 Children do not need to be present.

 During Distance Learning, Grab-and-Go meals are available for curbside pick-up Monday through Friday, 10 a.m.-12 p.m. at the following locations:

 Belshaw Elementary School (2801 Roosevelt Lane)

 Carmen Dragon Elementary School (4721 Vista Grande Drive)

 Deer Valley High School (4700 Lone Tree Way)